coleifer/huey/docs/guide.rst

-When enqueueing a task pipeline, the return value will be a :py:class:`ResultGroup`, which encapsulates the :py:class:`Result` objects for the individual task invocations. :py:class:`ResultGroup` can be iterated over to yield individual :py:class:`Result` items, or you can use the :py:meth:`ResultGroup.get` method to get all the task return values as a list.
+When enqueueing a task pipeline, the return value will be a :py:class:`ResultGroup`, which encapsulates the :py:class:`Result` objects for the individual tasks. :py:class:`ResultGroup` can be iterated over or you can use the :py:meth:`ResultGroup.get` method to get all the task return values as a list.

 Note that the return value from the parent task is passed to the next task in the pipeline, and so on.